cpjobling/EG-247-Resources/week6/fourier3.md

 calculation of the coefficients of the Fourier series.

-In this session we show how the Exponential form of the Fourier Series leads us to the ability to present wavefoms as line spectra, simplifies the calculation of power for systems with harmonics and leads in the limit as the $T$ approaches infinity to the Fourier Transform.
+In this session we show how the Exponential form of the Fourier Series leads us to the ability to present waveforms as line spectra, simplifies the calculation of power for systems with harmonics and leads in the limit as the $T$ approaches infinity to the Fourier Transform.